‘Professional’ Challenges for the Safety ‘Industry’

-So, safety is now a ‘helping profession’ yet at no place in this document (The Accord 2017) or in SIA documentation is safety identified as a ‘helping’ profession, nor is their any curriculum in WHS that one could be identified as in the nature of a ‘helping profession’ such as in teaching, nursing, social work, health work, community services.
+So, safety is now a ‘helping profession’ yet at no place in this document (The Accord 2017) or in AIHS documentation is safety identified as a ‘helping’ profession, nor is the curriculum in WHS something one could identify as a ‘helping profession’ such as in teaching, nursing, social work, health work, community services.
 Yet clearly, the safety specialist’s fundamental role is ‘helping’ and ‘advising’ organisations in safety (p.10).
-The role of the safety specialist as defined by the Accord is that of ‘advising’ as the Accord states (p.10),:
+The role of the safety specialist as defined by the Accord, is that of ‘advising’ as the Accord states (p.10):

 Furthermore, OHS Professionals may be called upon by senior managers to provide advice on combating increasing or plateauing rates of work-related fatality, injury and illness, investigating near misses and accidents and devising programs to provide a frame-work for OHS decision making and action.
 Should this advisory role spill over into the specialist taking over direct responsibility for OHS from line and executive management, this would be at odds with the model of continuous improvement enshrined in current management system standards, including those for OHS, which rightly stress that primary responsibility for OHS rests with the line.